 Your health care provider can determine whether you should be tested for Zika virus infection based on your symptoms, places and dates of travel, and activities.
 Pregnant travelers returning from Zika outbreak countries should discuss concerns with their health care provider.

-Currently there is no treatment or vaccine for the Zika virus infection.
-Treatment is provided to relieve symptoms of the infection, which can include rest and drinking plenty of fluids.
+Currently, there is no treatment or vaccine for the Zika virus infection.
+Treatment is provided to relieve symptoms of the infection, which can include rest, drinking plenty of fluids, and taking medication to reduce pain and fever.
 Do not take acetylsalicylic acid (ASA) until a possible infection from Dengue virus has been excluded since Dengue is also common in mosquitoes in Zika outbreak areas.

 If travelling to a Zika-outbreak area avoid bites from mosquitoes by taking the following precautionary measures:

 - Wear long sleeved shirts that are tucked in, and long pants.